keboola/connection-docs/components/extractors/marketing-sales/gooddata-reports/index.md

 {: .image-popup}
 ![Screenshot - GoodData URI](/components/extractors/marketing-sales/gooddata-reports/gooddata-reports-2.png)

-When you open a report in your browser, the URL in the address field will look similar to:
+When you open a report in your browser, the URL in the address field will look similar to this:

     https://secure.gooddata.com/#s=/gdc/projects/wasxxxxxxxxxxxxxxxxxxxxxxxxxmox|analysisPage|head|/gdc/md/zggxxxxxxxxxxxxxxxxxxxxxxxxxmox/obj/71